smurphnturf/github-contribution-metrics-report/README.md

 - **Rate limits?** Script auto-retries and sleeps if it hits GitHub API rate limits.
 Increase your sleep interval in run_gql if you hit problems.
 - **Time zones:** All activity hours are in UTC.
 Add 10 for AEST, 11 for AEDT, etc.

-**Advanced:**

-- Add visualizations (Pandas, matplotlib, seaborn, etc)
-- Use the output in Metabase, Power BI, or Google Sheets for dashboards

 ## 🧑‍💻 Example

 ```bash
 export GH_TOKEN=ghp_abc123...
 python github_org_activity_report.py --org slypreceipts --since 2025-05-01 --until 2025-07-31
 ```

-Then open the CSVs in Excel, Google Sheets, or your BI tool of choice!

 🙋‍♂️ Need help?
 If you see “rate limit” errors, try increasing your sleep or splitting up the org into batches.